 Snooty Mama Mia staff – “If you don’t want it, don’t take it’!”

 I had no idea that one can get this kind of arrogance by serving ordinary pastries and ice creams.
-Let me tell you, Monginis is far better The point is, it is not about paying the extra 65/- bucks for a small scoop of vanilla ice cream, but thinking customers are fools is more irritating.
+Let me tell you, brands such as Monginis is far better 😉 The point is, it is not about paying the extra 65/- bucks for a small scoop of vanilla ice cream, but their thinking that customers are fools is evn more irritating.

 We have grown up with brands like Monginis, and I don’t remember till date where they have been rude to us.
 There is a Monginis everywhere in India and we remember growing up celebrating every birthday with a cake ordered from Monginis (my favourite Pineapple Pastry Cake), and they never made us feel out of place.
 That is why it is so appalling to see the snoot factor from new comers like Mama Mia in the market.